nlscott/cyberhaven-incidents/README.md

 ## Summary
-a ruby gem to interact with the Cyberhaven incident API.
+A ruby gem to interact with the Cyberhaven incident API.
 Tested on Cyberhaven version 23.11.

 ---
 ## Installation